-LAS VEGAS (KTNV) — A local man has a brand new set of wheels after a months-long struggle with his previous motorized wheelchair.
+LAS VEGAS (KTNV) — A local man has a brand new set of wheels after what he calls a months-long struggle with his previous motorized wheelchair.

 When he called our newsroom in late December, I listened to his story and escalated his concerns.
-Now, he's got a reliable way to get around town.
-His story is also shedding light on little-known statutes that can potentially help other Nevadans dealing with defective assistive devices.
+We also wanted to let you know about little-known statutes that can potentially help Nevadans dealing with defective assistive devices.

 A motorized wheelchair is the main mode of transportation for Albert Reed given his current physical challenges.